Résidences en cours

 Residency project

 Taking advantage of the serenity of the location, Paul aims to transform Rocabella into an 'off-site' writing laboratory.
 His project involves capturing the estate's traces of memory—both architectural and human—to feed the imagination of his film.
 Drawing on his expertise as an editor and sound recordist, he plans to use the acoustics and light of the coastline to define the sensory identity of his work.
 This residency is also an opportunity to design lightweight participatory frameworks, involving the local ecosystem in his creative reflection.
-At Rocabella, Paul Brihaye is not simply looking for a backdrop, but a creative partner capable of revealing how every space, even the most majestic, can tell a universal and profoundly human story.
+At Rocabella, Paul Briaye is not simply looking for a backdrop, but a creative partner capable of revealing how every space, even the most majestic, can tell a universal and profoundly human story.

 Follow